zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 - **feat:** add arguments in function to customise IC and standard curve parameter
 - **perf:** no need to specify plate_ID anymore, it also accepts characters
 - **feat:** no need to manually check for required packages
-- **perf:** improved log formatting and layout
+- **perf:** improve log formatting and layout
-- **docs:** removed evaluation code information in plot document, expected to be added back as independent document in the future
+- **docs:** remove evaluation code information in plot document, expected to be added back as independent document in the future
 - **fix**: removed customization of standard curve parameters, this now should be manually altered in **wsp-qPCR Evaluation.R** at line 42-49
+- **docs**: add EvaCode documentation in README

 ## 4 Analyse Data